derkan/pg_party/README.md

 DBCHK="NOT IN"
 DBLST="'postgres','repmgr'"
 ```
 In this configuration all DB's will be checked for new partitions except `postgres','repmgr'` as `DBLST` is set so.
+This configuration assumes that you are running this script from `postgres` user to login DB without password.
+If you are going to run with another user, you should set your DB's `pg_hba.conf` file accordingly.

 ## Configuration
 After updating `pg_party.sh` script run it for the first time to create config table(`pg_party_config`) and  function(`pg_party_date_partition`).